Back to Choices

 The FDA continues to deny applications for products that could increase youth nicotine use.

 Note: The majority of nicotine products sold in vape shops or online do not yet have FDA authorization.
+The FDA oversees all tobacco products.
+Cigarettes, pipe tobacco, and cigar brands marketed before 2007 were given presumptive authorization.
+Any new product containing nicotine must be reviewed.

 Not sure what FDA authorization means? → Read more here